SMD-Bioinformatics-Lund/pytest-presentation/README.md

 ```
 pytest -v            # more verbose output.
-pytest -x:           # do not run more tests after first FAIL
+pytest -x            # do not run more tests after first FAIL
 pytest --maxfail=3   # stop running tets after three FAILs
+pytest --lf          # or --last-failed, only re-reun failed tests from previous run
+pytest --ff          # or --failed-first, run the failures first and then the rest of the tests.
 ```